-4) Changing JUMPERS: There are 3 jumpers that allow for a little bit of user modification.
+4) Changing JUMPERS: There are 5 jumpers that allow for a little bit of user modification.
 The first is in the center and on the left side of the SideChain board.
 With this jumper IN (factory set), when STEREO LINK is selected, only the left side controls are active and are operating on a summed L&R (mono) signal.
 With no jumper here, both STEREO LINK and BOTH & EXT use both sets of controls.
 This mode is a similar to previous Manley compressors, best for mastering, but inconvenient.
-The second pair of jumpers are a grounding option and set whether the XLR outputs are PIN 1 grounded to Circuit Ground or Chassis Ground.
+The second pair of jumpers is for 'Advanced Mode'.
+The factory sets these to connect PARA and TRANS which allows you to plug into the 1/4" UNBALANCED OUTPUT and NOT disconnect the transformer, A to D converter and XLR output.
+If the jumper is set to connect BREAK and TRANS, the 1/4" output completely bypasses the transformer, A to D and XLR output.
+Then the XLR output can be used as an input to the A to D which allows you to insert an EQ (etc) between the 1/4" output and the A to D input.
+A pair of 1/4" to XLR male and pair of 1/4" to XLR female will usually be the easiest way to patch this.
+The third pair of jumpers are a grounding option and set whether the XLR outputs are PIN 1 grounded to Circuit Ground or Chassis Ground.
 These are factory wired for Chassis Ground, so that hum current is dumped to chassis.
 The XLR inputs are wired for Pin 1 = Circuit Ground because the Phantom Power return is carried on Pin 1 or ground reference.